m-weigand/mw_pinenote_misc/rockchip_ebc/patches/Readme.md

 # Rockchip_ebc modifications

 **WARNING: Due to time constraints these modifications are not well tested!
 Use with care.**
+See the **Usage** section below for information on how to use the new features.

 ## Based upon